1st and 2nd PETER

 peter-walking-on-water-1024x640

-In Peter’s second letter we are told that everything we need for life has been given us through the divine power of God.
+In Peter’s second letter we learn that everything we need for life has been given us through the divine power of God.
 God has delivered unto us His promised Holy Spirit who will continue to enable us to walk worthy for God’s glory.
 For this very reason, make every effort to add to your faith goodness; knowledge; self-control; perseverance; godliness; kindness; and brotherly love.
 As we strive to keep these qualities increasing, those qualities will keep us from being ineffective and unproductive.
-(2 Peter 1)

-Peter preaches that God did not spare the angels when they sinned, and as an example of what happens to ungodly people, God did condemn the cities of Sodom and Gomorrah and He burned them to ashes.
-God rescued Lot, a righteous man who lived among lawless men, so our Father is capable of rescuing godly people from earthly trials.
-Bold and arrogant men speak to slander the things of God, but they are like brute beasts, born only to be caught and destroyed.
-“They will be paid back with harm for the harm they have done.”
-(2 Peter 2:13)
+FAIR WARNING GIVEN: God did not spare the angels when they sinned.
+God condemned the cities of Sodom and Gomorrah and He burned them to ashes.
+God rescued a righteous man named Lot who lived among lawless men.
+Our Father is capable of rescuing godly people from earthly trials, however, the arrogant who speak to slander the things of God, they are like brute beasts, born only to be caught and destroyed.

 58374008_413750306072628_8965565113083887616_n